boygaggoo/customgallery/README.md

         //first parameter Context
         //second galleryOptions which can be changed or remain unchanged
-        //the third CustomGallery.GalleryClickCallBack() object for to catching event from the button SEND(default text on button) final CustomGallery gallery = new CustomGallery(this, galleryOptions, new CustomGallery.GalleryClickCallBack() {
+        //the third CustomGallery.GalleryClickCallBack() object for to catching event from the button SEND(default text on button) gallery = new CustomGallery(this, galleryOptions, new CustomGallery.GalleryClickCallBack() {
                     @Override
                     public void sendClicked(List<String> list) {
                         for (int i = 0; i < list.size(); i++) {